datawire/ambassador-docs/docs/emissary/pre-release/howtos/grpc.md

       restartPolicy: Always
 ```

-The Host is declared here because we are using gRPC without TLS.
-Since $productName$ terminates TLS by default, in the Host we add a `requestPolicy` which allows insecure connections.
+The Aost is declared here because we are using gRPC without TLS.
+Since $productName$ terminates TLS by default, in the AmbassadorHost we add a `requestPolicy` which allows insecure connections.
 After adding the $productName$ mapping to the service, the rest of the Kubernetes deployment YAML file is pretty straightforward.
 We need to identify the container image to use, expose the `containerPort` to listen on the same port the Docker container is listening on, and map the service port (80) to the container port (50051).

-> **WARNING - Host Configuration:** The `requestPolicy` property of the `Host` `CRD` is applied globally within an $productName$ instance, even if it is applied to only one `Host` when multiple `Host`s are configured.
-Different `requestPolicy` behaviors cannot be applied to different `Host`s.
-It is recommended to apply an identical `requestPolicy` to all `Host`s instead of assuming the behavior, to create a more human readable config.
+> * AmbassadorHost Configuration:** The `requestPolicy` property of the `AmbassadorHost` `CRD` is applied globally within an $productName$ instance, even if it is applied to only one `AmbassadorHost` when multiple `AmbassadorHost`s are configured.
+Different `requestPolicy` behaviors cannot be applied to different `AmbassadorHost`s.
+It is recommended to apply an identical `requestPolicy` to all `AmbassadorHost`s instead of assuming the behavior, to create a more human readable config.
 >
-> If a requestPolicy is not defined for a `Host`, it's assumed to be `Redirect`, so even if a `Host` does not specify it, the default `requestPolicy` of `Redirect` will be applied to all `Host`s in that $productName$ instance.
-If the behavior expected out of $productName$ is anything other than `Redirect`, it must be explicitly enumerated in all Host resources.
+> ItPolicy is not defined for an `AmbassadorHost`, it's assumed to be `Redirect`, so even if an `AmbassadorHost` does not specify it, the default `requestPolicy` of `Redirect` will be applied to all `AmbassadorHost`s in that $productName$ instance.
+If the behavior expected out of $productName$ is anything other than `Redirect`, it must be explicitly enumerated in all AmbassadorHost resources.
 >
-> Unexpected behavior can occur when multiple `Host` resources are not using the same value for `requestPolicy`.
+> Ubehavior can occur when multiple `AmbassadorHost` resources are not using the same value for `requestPolicy`.
 > The `insecure-action` can be one of:
 >
 > * `Redirect` (the default): redirect to HTTPS
 > * `Route`: go ahead and route as normal; this will allow handling HTTP requests normally
 > * `Reject`: reject the request with a 400 response
 >
-> For more information, please refer to the [`Host` documentation](../../topics/running/host-crd#secure-and-insecure-requests).
+> Fformation, please refer to the [`AmbassadorHost` documentation](../../topics/running/ambassadorhost#secure-and-insecure-requests).

 Once you have the YAML file and the correct Docker registry, deploy it to your cluster with `kubectl`.